-Infection Control: This facility task must be used to investigate compliance at F880, F881, F882, F883, and F887.
-For the purpose of this task, "staff" includes all facility employees (regardless of clinical responsibilities or resident contact), licensed practitioners, adult students, trainees, and, volunteers; and individuals who provide care, treatment or other services for the facility and/or its residents, under contract or by other arrangement.
-The infection prevention and control program (IPCP) must be facility-wide and include all departments and contracted services.
-If a specific care area concern is identified, it should be evaluated under the specific care area, such as for pressure ulcers, respiratory care, catheter care, and medication pass observations which include central lines, peripheral IVs, and oral/IM/respiratory medications.

-Focused Infection Control (FIC) Survey (not associated with a recertification):

-• Surveyors must evaluate the facility's compliance at all critical elements (CE) in the CMS 20054, Infection Prevention, Control & Immunizations pathway with the exceptions of CE#4 (Water Management), CE#5 (Laundry Services), and CE#6 (Antibiotic Stewardship Program).
+This facility task must be used to investigate compliance at F880, F881, F882, F883, and F887.
+For the purpose of this task, "staff" inc facility staff (direct and indirect care functions), contracted staff, consultants, volunteers, others who provide care and services to reside behalf of the facility, and students in the facility's nurse aide training programs or from affiliated academic institutions.
+The infection p and control program (IPCP) must be facility-wide and include all departments and contracted services.
+If a specific care area concern is it should be evaluated under the specific care area, such as for pressure ulcers, respiratory care, catheter care, and medication pass observables. ents on prevention s identified, Focused Infection Control (FIC) Survey (not associated with a recertification): • Surveyors must evaluate the facility's compliance at all critical elements (CE) in this pathway with the exceptions of CE#4 (Water Management), CE#5 (Laundry Services), and CE#6 (Antibiotic Stewardship Program).

-Coordination:

-Each surveyor is responsible for assessing the facility for breaks in infection control throughout the survey and is to answer CEs of concern (e.g., standard and transmission-based precautions, source control).

-One surveyor performs or coordinates (e.g., immunization review) the facility task to review for:

-- Standard and transmission-based precautions - Infection Prevention and Control Program (IPCP) standards, policies, and procedures - Infection surveillance - Water management - Laundry services - Antibiotic stewardship program (review at least one resident who is receiving an antibiotic if there are concerns) - Infection Preventionist - Influenza, pneumococcal, and COVID-19 immunizations

-Sample residents/staff as follows:

-- Sample one staff to verify compliance with requirements for educating and offering COVID-19 immunization (select one staff from the actual working schedules for all staff provided during entrance conference). - Sample three residents on transmission-based precautions (TBP) for purposes of determining compliance with infection prevention and control national standards such as transmission-based precautions, as well as resident care, screening, testing, and reporting. - Sample five residents for influenza, pneumococcal, and COVID-19 immunizations review.

-General Standard Precautions:

-Staff are performing the following appropriately:

-- Respiratory hygiene/cough etiquette, - Environmental cleaning and disinfection, and - Reprocessing of reusable resident medical equipment (e.g., cleaning and disinfection of glucometers per device and disinfectant manufacturer's instructions for use).
+Coordination: Each surveyor is responsible for assessing the facility for breaks in infection control throughout the survey and is to answer CEs of concern.
+One surveyor performs or coordinates the facility task to review for: Standard and transmission-based precautions Infection Prevention and Control Program (IPCP) standards, policies, and procedures • Infection surveillance Water management • Laundry services • Antibiotic stewardship program (review at least one resident who is receiving an antibiotic if there are concerns) • Infection Preventionist Influenza, pneumococcal, and COVID-19 immunizations Sample residents/staff as follows: • Sample one staff to verify compliance with requirements for educating and offering COVID-19 immunization (select one staff from the actual working schedules for all staff provided during entrance conference). • Sample three residents on transmission-based precautions (TBP) for purposes of determining compliance with infection prevention and control national standards, as well as resident care, screening, testing, and reporting. • Sample five residents for influenza, pneumococcal, and COVID-19 immunizations review.
+General Standard Precautions: ☐ Staff are performing the following appropriately: Respiratory hygiene/cough etiquette, Environmental cleaning and disinfection, and • Reprocessing of reusable resident medical equipment (e.g., cleaning and disinfection of glucometers per device and disinfectant manufacturer's instructions for use).
 Residents, visitors, and others at the facility wear appropriate source control, in accordance with national standards.
 When there is a known communicable disease outbreak, the facility should screen visitors for signs and symptoms of the communicable disease in accordance with national standards and/or state and local health department recommendations.
 Screening may be conducted by active or passive (e.g., self-screening) means, depending upon national, state or local recommendations.

-Hand Hygiene:

-Appropriate hand hygiene practices (i.e., alcohol-based hand rub (ABHR) or soap and water) are followed.
+Hand Hygiene: Appropriate hand hygiene practices (i.e., alcohol-based hand rub (ABHR) or soap and water) are followed.

+units, therapy rooms).

+Infection Prevention, Control & Immunizations